 The ingredients you will need to make this Greek lemony meatball soup are: ground beef, onions, garlic, short-grain rice, parsley, dill, carrot, potato, celery, egg, lemons, cornflower, salt and pepper.
 The recipe has three stages, first we prepare the meatballs, then cut all the vegetables and start cooking the soup and finally prepare the egg lemon sauce.

-01. To prepare the meatballs for the Greek meatball soup, I start with adding the onion to a food processor with a tablespoon of olive oil.
+01. To prepare the meatballs for the Greek meatball soup, I start with adding the onion to a small chopper with a tablespoon of olive oil.
 I mix it for a few seconds until it’s chopped finely.
 You could also chop the onion very finely with a knife or grate it, but I find that it’s faster and easier to use a small food processor if you have one.

 02. Then, I add to a big bowl the ground beef, blended onion, garlic, parsley, rice and season with salt and pepper.
 The use of rice is essential here, as it’s what is holding the meatballs together from falling apart.
 I’m using short grain rice, any short grain type will do the job as you can find different types in each country.
 As for the meat, you could use ground beef or a mix of ground beef and pork.
 Again, it is up to you and your preference.